JosephJackels/ICS499Project/README.md

 - frontend manages tokens and passes instructions to backend
 - new widget types can be build in easily
 - each widget has its own template
-- widgets can be removed by clicking the gear icon followed by the trash icon
+- widgets can be removed permanently by clicking the gear icon followed by the trash icon
 - calendar uses system data

 ## To run: